cormullion/Karnak.jl/docs/src/examples.md

  7.0
 ```

-The "furthest" packages from Colors - the ones 7.0 apart - are:
+The "furthest" packages from Colors.jl - the ones 7.0 apart - are:

 ```julia
 for idx in eachindex(spath_result.dists)